srl-labs/containerlab/docs/manual/codespaces.md

 ### Codespaces

 As we mentioned, the Codepsaces environment is a VM in the cloud; you can install packages, run other workloads, and use the VM in any way you like, you have the full control of it.
+What makes Codespaces VM different from a any other VM in the cloud is that it is tightly integrated with GitHub and VS Code, and provides a configurable and ready-to-use environment.

 We said it is free, but it is free to a certain extent, let's dig in.

 #### Free plan

 The best part about Codespaces is that it has a suitable free tier.
-GitHub offers **120 cpu-hours/month and 15 GB storage for free** to all users.
+GitHub offers **120 cpu-hours/month and 15 GB storage for free**[^7] to all users.
 This means that you can run a Codespace environment for 120 cpu-hours per month without any charges.
 This is a compelling offer for those who

 - want to spin up a lab provided by others to get through a tutorial or a demo
 - don't need to run the labs 24/7